coopyey/personal-site/content/plants.md

 **Pot:** 6" nursery pot \
 **Type:** Soil sow in grow tray on heating pad \
 Part of the mint family!
 I currently have two cells that I am attempting to germinate.
 I plan to keep one plant for myself, and take the second plant up to a friend of mine. :D These have finally been potted and I am very happy - they smell a little weird, but I'm very excited to have them!
 I plan to give one to my friend, so I am waiting for one to be established enough to give to her. :>

-## Black Beauty Tomatoes
-**Latin Name:** *Solanum lycopersicum* \
-**Planted:** April 20, 2024 🌿 \
-**Sprouted:** April 25, 2024 \
-**Potted:** May 20, 2024 \
-**Pot:** Outside \
-**Type:** Soil sow in a grow tray on heating pad \
-I have three cells of these I am attempting to sprout.
-Very dark, black tomatoes that are supposed to taste absolutely amazing.
-I'm hoping to get these large enough to get put outside before the summer hits too hard, and then baby them through the hot summer to get some mighty delicious tomatoes.
-(Tomatoes are prolific where I live, so three plants will be far too many - I'm hoping to produce enough to give tomatoes to my friends as well. :>) Two of these plants have successfully sprouted!
-I'd moved these outside, and now they're finally put into planters (the soil here is poor, so it's all containers) to grow!

 ## Catnip
 **Latin Name:** *Nepeta cataria* \